 The Town is continuing to work on improving both production and quality of the municipal drinking water provided.
 There are plans that are being submitted to Loudoun County for a second elevated tank that will assist in providing both quantity and pressure in the outlying areas.
 The Town is also continuing to loop dead end lines, which aids in freshness and availability of water to new areas.
-Work is underway for two of the untreated wells to be incorporated into an existing Iron and Manganese removal facility.
-This will help with the overall removal of these constituents from the system.
+Within the past year, the town has routed one of the remaining two untreated wells to a water plant for Iron and Manganese treatment.
+This additional treatment will help with the overall removal of these constituents from the water system.
+The town has also just completed a major overhaul of one of three water treatment plants.
 Other sources of water are continually being considered and tested.